jackbenny/lecture-notes/README.md

 Misc notes from classes at school.

 ## License & Copyright #
-All lecuture notes in this repository is release under [Creative Commons BY-SA v3.0](http://creativecommons.org/licenses/by-sa/3.0/).
+All lecuture notes in this repository is released under [Creative Commons BY-SA v3.0](http://creativecommons.org/licenses/by-sa/3.0/).

 ## TOC ##